ShineQi/ethernetIP-explorer/Docs/README.txt

 		  difference appears.
 The names coming from the file are the winners.
 		- Several files could be open successively, the content are added.
 		- Save is not automatic, but must be done by hand.
-	2.8 User Decoders for Attributs
+	2.8 User Decoders for Attributes
-		- Attributs could be decoded using a simple editor.
-A right click on an attribut shows a popup with an item "Decode Attribut As".
+		- Attributes could be decoded using a simple editor.
+A right click on an attribute shows a popup with an item "Decode Attribute As".
 		  The list is build with the file saved using the TypeEditor present in the top level Menu : "Option"-"Edit User ....".
 		- The editor Grid could be filled with the description of the user types.